 What is Panorama, then?

 The Panorama technique, commonly known as Stitching, is a professional method used in real life photography to ‘sew’ different shots taken from the same scene in a single picture.
 Although it requires some fixes once the final image is created, the overall process is quite quick and very simple.

-Many talented programmers and coders have created different tools and cheats in order to break the in-game limits, removing the HUD and unlocking the camera for completely new angles.
-Dead End Thrills is a very useful site with a lot of interesting guides for all the supported games so far, with tons of useful links for trainers, tools of the trade and binding lines to insert in a configuration file.
+Many talented programmers and coders have created different tools and cheats in order to break the in-game limits, removing the UI and unlocking the camera for completely new angles.
+Dead End Thrills is a very useful site with a lot of interesting guides for all the supported games so far, with tons of links for trainers, tools of the trade and binding lines to insert in a configuration file.
 New tutorials are added every now and then to the list, I highly recommend to save the page in your bookmarks for future updates 😉

 Once you have your game loaded you can start taking shots moving the camera around.
 I made some quick photos in a random area from DmC: Devil May Cry just to show you the shooting operation.